 England: Sarcastically polite because deep down they don’t want to interact with you, please go away.

-America: Everything is so cheap, especially gas, we pay that PER LITER stop complaining.
+America: Everything is so cheap, especially gas, we pay that PER LITRE so stop complaining.

 Australia: Rainbow money that might as well be coated in gold because good luck affording anything if you don’t earn an Australian wage.